-A full promotional schedule backed the release, including television and radio spots, which helped push the single to #3 in the British chart during May 1961.
+A full promotional schedule backed the release, including television and radio spots, which helped push the single to #3 in the British chart in May 1961.

-By contrast, the follow-up, also penned by John Schroeder (with Mike Hawker) titled You Don’t Know was a smooth ballad which, under any circumstances, would be alien to teenage interpretation.
+By contrast, the follow-up, also penned by John Schroeder (with Mike Hawker), titled You Don’t Know was a smooth ballad that, under any circumstances, would be alien to teenage interpretation.
 The combination worked perfectly.

-Selling in excess of 40,000 copies daily, the single raced to the top of the charts where it stayed for two weeks.
+Selling more than 40,000 copies daily, the single raced to the top of the charts, where it stayed for two weeks.
 International sales soared above one million by the end of 1961, as it became a top seller in most European countries.

 Helen celebrated her fifteenth birthday on 28 September 1961.
 She left school and was free to concentrate fully on her career and fulfil her performing itinerary that included a season at the London Palladium.

-During March 1962, after Helen had toured Britain for the first time, Tell Me What He Said was issued.
-Written by Jeff Barry, it soared to #2 thus denying Shapiro the distinction of enjoying three consecutive chart-toppers with her first three singles.
+In March 1962, after Helen had toured Britain for the first time, Tell Me What He Said was issued.
+Written by Jeff Barry, it soared to #2, thus denying Shapiro the distinction of enjoying three consecutive chart-toppers with her first three singles.

-As if to push her preference for established tunes further, her debut album, Tops With Me, released during April 1962, featured her versions of several, including Lipstick On Your Collar, previously recorded by Connie Francis who enjoyed a British #3 hit with it during July 1959.
+As if to push her preference for established tunes further, her debut album, Tops With Me, released in April 1962, featured her versions of several, including Lipstick On Your Collar, previously recorded by Connie Francis, who enjoyed a British #3 hit with it during July 1959.

 From recording artist, Shapiro turned to actress to secure the starring role in It’s Trad Dad (1962), a British pop music movie.
 Let’s Talk About Love was lifted from the soundtrack to stall outside the Top 20, a dismal result from a young lady who was more familiar with the top end of the chart than the bottom.